-With two excellent accompanists, Horacio Fumero playing the counter bass and Peer Wyboris in the drums, the trio’s display of freedom and musical coexistence results into something compact, nice and profoundly communicative, unifying slow, medium, and fast rhythms paired up with musical expression and beauty.
-In an attempt to capture the freshness, spontaneity and vitality of each tune most of the tracks on the album are first takes.
-All are originals with the exception of Round Midnight (Thelonious Monk), My one and only love (Mellin/Wood) and Smilin’ Eyes, a beautiful song written by pianist Stefan Karlsson, a great friend and teacher of Iñaki Sandoval during his days in Las Vegas.
+With two excellent accompanists, Horacio Fumero playing the counter bass and Peer Wyboris in the drums, the trio’s display of freedom and musical coexistence results in something compact, nice, and profoundly communicative, unifying slow, medium, and fast rhythms paired up with musical expression and beauty.
+In an attempt to capture the freshness, spontaneity, and vitality of each tune most of the tracks on the album are first takes.
+All are originals with the exception of Round Midnight (Thelonious Monk), My one and only love (Mellin/Wood), and Smilin’ Eyes, a beautiful song written by pianist Stefan Karlsson, a great friend and teacher of Iñaki Sandoval during his days in Las Vegas.
 Sausolito has been included in the list of the 100 Most Important Records in Catalonian jazz history, elaborated by 25 specialized critics.

 Personnel: Iñaki Sandoval (piano), Horacio Fumero (bass), Peer Wyboris (drums).

 Recorded in Barcelona, April 2005.
 Engineered by Jordi Vidal.
 Produced by Pablo Valero.

 Published by AYVA Music